euroargodev/DMQC_status_and_statistics/README.md

 The exact number and relative percentages are also indicated above the bars.
 The relative percentages for the profiles processed in delayed mode provide a consolidated view.
 A few profiles do not have a profile QC in the index file.
 This observation deserves further analysis.
+Here is an example for the batch of floats declared as ASD:

 <p float="center">